hertheim/tiles-toolkit-facilitator/README.md

 3. Generate ideas using the card selection interface
 4. Refine ideas through AI-guided chat
    - Use `/reflect` to get reflective questions
-   - Use `/creative` to get alternative card suggestions
+   - Use `/card suggestion` to get alternative card suggestions
    - Use `/provoke` to challenge your assumptions
 5. Create a storyboard to visualize the user journey
 6. Evaluate ideas against criteria and generate an elevator pitch